AwkwardTurtle42/AwkwardTurtle42.github.io/Callings.markdown

 ### You Start With

- * 4 Grit
  * Recipe Book: (bulky) Acts as a Grimoire that also stores your potion recipes.
-Contains two potion recipes.
+Contains two potion recipes and the Locate Object ritual.
  * Alchemy Supplies
  * One complete potion for each of your starting recipes.